FuelLabs/fuels-rs/docs/src/abigen/the-abigen-macro.md

 Each `ProgramType` gets its own `mod` based on the `name` given in the `abigen!`.
 Inside the respective mods, the custom types used by that program are generated, and the bindings through which the actual calls can be made.

 One extra `mod` called `shared_types` is generated if `abigen!` detects that the given programs share types.
-Instead of each `mod` regenerating the type for itself, the type is lifted out into the `shared_types` module, generated only once, and then shared between all programs that use it.
+Instead of each `mod` regenerating the type for itself, the type is lifted out into the `shared_types` module, generated only once, and then shared between all program bindings that use it.
+Reexports are added to each mod so that even if a type is deemed shared, you can still access it as though each `mod` had generated the type for itself (i.e. `my_contract_mod::SharedType`).

 A type is deemed shared if its name and definition match up.
 This can happen either because you've used the same library (a custom one or a type from the stdlib) or because you've happened to define the exact same type.